Priority Funding Needs

 Importantly, the SRC grants program provides much more than funding.
 The knowledge, reach and flexibility of FRRR’s SRC team means we understand the unique needs of rural and remote communities.
 We support communities’ volunteer capacity and seek to assist them to attract additional funding.
 SRC grants provide a mechanism for future vibrancy and vitality.
 Significant donations to SRC can be tracked, with outcomes and impact reported back to donors.

 In recent years, Australia has witnessed a high number of diverse and overlaid disasters and climate impacts that have adversely affected remote, rural and regional communities.
-Most recently this has included Tropical Cyclone Alfred, which caused significant damage across northern NSW and south eastern QLD.
+This includes the NSW East Coast Severe Weather event; widespread flooding across western QLD, affecting western NSW and SA; widespread flooding in Far North QLD and Tropical Cyclone Alfred.

 FRRR recognises that small and remote areas are particularly vulnerable to climate change and disasters, and experience capacity challenges in responding to and preparing for disasters where often, existing disadvantage is exacerbated.
 That is why our programs focus on building resilience and strengthening communities, and actively seek to support a more prepared and climate resilient remote, rural and regional Australia through investment in social & built capital and environmental health.

-FRRR Prepare & Recover grants are designed to support communities in remote, rural and regional communities across Australia to implement initiatives that prevent and prepare for future climate-related impacts, or recover from existing disasters in the medium to long-term timeframe, generally one to ten years after a disaster.
+FRRR prepare and recover grants are designed to support communities in remote, rural and regional communities across Australia to implement initiatives that prevent and prepare for future climate-related impacts, or recover from existing disasters in the medium to long-term timeframe, generally one to ten years after a disaster.

 The FRRR ABC Heywire Youth Innovation Grants play a vital role in bringing the voice and ideas of young people to life.
 In collaboration with the ABC, FRRR provides grants to enable communities to take action on the ideas generated by young Australians who attend the annual Heywire Regional Youth Summit.